Job Title:

 National Hydropower Association

 Woolf earned his law degree, as well as a Masters of Public Administration and Public Policy, from the University of Virginia.
-He holds a B.A. magna cum laude from Tufts University, with a year at Pembroke College, Oxford University.
+He received his B.A. magna cum laude from Tufts University, with a year at Pembroke College, Oxford University.
+Woolf is the proud dad of two daughters, and lives with his wife and dogs in Annapolis, MD.
+When not touring a hydropower facility, Woolf can be found sailing or kayaking on the Chesapeake Bay, reading in his hammock, or writing historical fiction.

 January 18th, 2022